tobiaswaldvogel/darkstat/README.md

 setup of a TLS connection a multi homed server needs to to know which web-site will be requested, therefore usually the desired DNS name is indicated in the TLS SNI field.
+In order to get sufficient content data the snaplen should be increased to 256 ( --snaplen 256 )

 # Original description of the package
 darkstat is a network statistics gatherer.